-Currently, Better Me has been through three print runs, sold thousands of copies to all corners of the world, and we are currently currently looking at translating the game to Spanish as well.
+At this point, Better Me has been through three print runs, sold thousands of copies to all corners of the world, and is carried in some of the best bookstores and game shops in the world.
+We are even working with a publisher in Spain to create the game in Spanish!
 But how did it get started?

 After being an idea sitting in a google doc for years, Better Me sprang to life one night in the basement of a flea market (my business and home at the time) in Bellingham, Washington, USA.
 I had been thinking about what would be my next project, and had created a list with many ideas, all quite different.
 I realized that this game was the best idea on my list, one that would help people around the world.
 And it also sounded fun to do.
 So I ran up to my office and grabbed a giant pad of graph paper and a handful of highlighters and colored markers.
 By the end of that night I had the game path, the card categories, and a basic idea of how the game would work.

 Shortly after that, the first test game was played, with just myself and one close friend.
 It was a crude first game (we didn't even have physical game cards, we were just using the few cards I'd written on my computer), but it was obvious to both of us that this was really something special.